posener/posener.github.io/_posts/2018-10-20-go-duality.md

 $ # The os.Remove was not called.
 ```

-This means that we must [catch the signal](https://godoc.org/os/signal):
+This means that we must [register on the signal](https://godoc.org/os/signal):

 ```diff
 +   sig := make(chan os.Signal, 1)